-36. The HEC-HMS model, version 3.5, developed for the interior drainage areas of South Shore of Staten Island is described in the subsequent sections of this appendix.
-Basic input parameters developed for the hydrologic models include: surface area, rainfall generated for a series of hypothetical storm events (2 to 500-year return periods), runoff curve number, and time of concentration (Tc).
+39. The HEC-HMS model, version 3.5, developed for the interior drainage areas of South Shore of Staten Island is described in the subsequent sections of this appendix.
+Basic input parameters developed for the hydrologic models include: surface area, rainfall generated for a series of hypothetical storm events (2 to 500-year return periods) and their durations (5 minutes to 48 hours), runoff curve number, and time of concentration (Tc).